chainpoint/chainpoint-gateway/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-## What is Chainpoint Gateway?

-Chainpoint Gateways allows anyone to run a server that accepts hashes, anchors them to public blockchains, and retrieves and verify the resulting Chainpoint Proofs.
+Developers run a Gateway if they want a dedicated server to create and verify Chainpoint proofs.

-Chainpoint Gateways use [Lightning Service Authentication Tokens](https://www.npmjs.com/package/lsat-js) (LSATs) to pay for anchoring services from Chainpoint Cores.
-The fee starts at 2 satoshis, and the easy deployment of an accompanying Lightning Node enables Gateway operators to easily become part of the Lightning ecosystem.
+Gateways receive hashes from Clients, aggregate hashes in a merkle tree, and periodically send a merkle root to one or more Cores.
+Each Gateway has an integrated Lightning Node running LND.
+Gateways use [Lightning Service Authentication Tokens](https://www.npmjs.com/package/lsat-js) (LSATs) to pay Cores an Anchor Fee for submitting a merkle root.
+The default Anchor Fee is 2 satoshis.

+Gateway setup takes 45 - 90 mins, due to activities that require the automated tools to interact with the Bitcoin Blockchain.

+* Lightning Node synch (10 - 15 minutes)
+* Funding the Lightning wallet and waiting for 3 confirmations (avg 30 mins)

-## Installing Chainpoint Gateway
+## Installation

 ### Requirements

-At minimum, the following software is required for any installation of Core:
+The following software is required:

 - `*Nix-based OS (Ubuntu Linux and MacOS have been tested)`
 - `BASH`